henrysky/astroNN/docs/source/neuralnets/basic_usage.rst

 NeuralNetMaster Class API
 ------------------------------

-All astroNN Neural Nets classes inherited from this  ``astroNN.models.NeuralNetMaster.NeuralNetMaster`` and thus methods of this class is shared across all astroNN Neural Nets classes.
+All astroNN Neural Nets classes inherited from this  ``astroNN.models.base_master_nn.NeuralNetMaster`` and thus methods of this class is shared across all astroNN Neural Nets classes.

 .. autoclass:: astroNN.models.base_master_nn.NeuralNetMaster